yosrahelal/paladin/doc-site/docs/getting-started/installation-advanced.md

 ## Mode: `attach`

 Set `mode=attach` when you have an existing blockchain network and previously deployed smart contracts that you want Paladin to reuse.
-This mode will tipacly be in use after you already installed Paladin in `customnet` mode and now you want to run another paladin node in a differnet namespace/cluster and attach it to the already exsiting blockchain and paldin network.
+This mode will tipacly be in use after you already installed Paladin in `customnet` mode and now you want to run another paladin node in a different namespace/cluster and attach it to the already existing blockchain and paladin network.

 ### Retrieving Contract Addresses

+First, get the registries addresses and paladinDomain addresses:

 ```bash
 kubectl -n paladin get paladindomains,paladinregistries